 The big question is manual hand wash or car wash, what's better?
 When you want to take care of your car — improving its appearance, extending its life, maintaining its resale value — it needs to be washed regularly.
 However, when you’re interested in maximum benefits from regular washes, which option should you choose?
 Is it better to wash a car by hand, or to use a drive-through car wash?
 To help answer these questions, here’s a look at the differences between an automated car wash and a home hand car wash.

-There’s something idyllic about washing your car at home — scrubbing away dirt by hand, protecting the paint with a level of care that only you can provide.
+There’s something idyllic about washing your car at home — scrubbing away dirt by hand, protecting the paint with a level of care that only you can provide by a car hand wash.
 The hand-wash is the most traditional way to clean a car.
 Does hand washing make sense for you?

 Read below for pros and cons: